catalyst-team/catalyst-info/README.md

 ### Hello, everyone!

 After the release of Catalyst in February it has a lot of new features, which, unfortunately, not everyone still knows about.
-I had an idea to post a random fact about a catalyst once in `N` days (it is necessary to think about the periodicity 🤔).
+Finally, we came up with an idea to post a random fact about catalyst every.
 So, the first release of catalyst-info!

 ---